 They’re not as absorbent as disposables

-It depends on the type of reusable nappies and type of cloth diaper absorbency you’re using (see below for my cloth diaper absorbency chart) but I have yet to find a reusable combo that lasts up to 12 hours like a disposable.
-Now Ursula has magically started sleeping through the night, that’s a real problem for me as she wakes up wet in the night with cloth.
+It depends on the type of reusable nappies and absorbency you’re using (see below for my cloth diaper absorbency chart).
+However I have yet to find a reusable combo that lasts up to 12 hours like a disposable.

-They can be a pain when you’re out
+They can be a hassle when you’re out

-They take up more space in your nappy bag and you have to carry around the dirties, so if your child blesses you with a massive, super messy/sticky, unflushable poo at the start of a day out you may end up having to carry it around with you all day until you can get home and scrape it off.
-You can seal it up in a good quality wet bag of course but let’s face it, it’s much simpler to throw it away
+They take up more space in your nappy bag and you have to carry around the dirties.
+If your child blesses you with a massive unflushable poo at the start of a day out, you may end up carrying it around all day.

 Are cloth nappies better for the environment?

-Recycling charity WRAP estimates that the UK alone throws away approximately 3 billion disposable nappies each year, with each child using between 4,000-6,000 from birth to potty training.
+Recycling charity WRAP estimates that the UK alone throws away approximately 3 billion disposable nappies each year.
+That’s based on each child using between 4,000-6,000 from birth to potty training.

-Each of those nappies will theoretically take between 200-500 year to decompose, and even so-called biodegradable nappies struggle to break down in a landfill environment with no oxygen or movement to help the decomposition process.
+Each of those nappies will theoretically take between 200-500 year to decompose.
+Even so-called biodegradable nappies struggle to break down in a landfill environment.
+That’s because there is no oxygen or movement to help the decomposition process.

-A 2008 report by the Environment Agency showed that cloth nappies can have up to 40% lower global warming impact than disposables, but only when used responsibly.
+A 2008 report by the Environment Agency showed that cloth nappies can have up to 40% lower global warming impact than disposables.
+But, importantly, only when used responsibly.
 This means:

-Switching to a green energy supplier such as Bulb to cut the carbon emissions from running your washing machine
+- Switching to a green energy supplier to cut the carbon emissions from running your washing machine

 Are cloth diapers sanitary?

-Cloth nappies are perfectly sanitary and hygienic if washed properly (see below).
-If anything they are usually more hygienic than disposables as they get changed more frequently so urine stays next to your baby’s bottom for less time.
+Cloth nappies are sanitary and hygienic if washed and cared for properly.
+If anything they are usually more hygienic than disposables.
+This is because they get changed more frequently so urine stays next to your baby’s bottom for less time.

 Are reusable nappies worth it?

-Overall I would say yes, reusables are definitely worth the extra effort and initial investment.
-The financial savings alone are big enough to motivate me to keep using them and the thought of sending 4,000 nappies to landfill in Ursula’s nappy-using lifetime fills me with horror.
-They do have their flaws and are by no means the perfect solution, and I also don’t think you should feel guilty about sticking with disposables or only clothing part-time.
-We all have to use some kind of nappy (unless you’re going super-hippy-mum and doing elimination communication in which case all power to you) and there’s only so much each of us can do to save the planet.
+They do have their flaws and are by no means the perfect solution.
+I also don’t think you should feel guilty about sticking with disposables or only clothing part-time.
+We all have to use some kind of nappy and there’s only so much each of us can do to save the planet.